krishnakaushik25/Streamlit-Projects/README.md

 ## Streamlit Apps:

-These are some of the applications I built using streamlit.
+These are some of the applications I built using streamlit with deployment links in the respective repos.

 + [Image detection with FastAPI using Amazon ec2](https://github.com/krishnakaushik25/fastapi-opencv)